 Calvert Church, San Francisco, CA

 I Am Rose, a setting of the poem by Gertrude Stein for SSA chorus and electronics, is part of the four-poem cycle Beetles, Monsters and Roses.
 It is available as a separate piece as well.
 The music is inspired by the smoothly flowing, mysteriously ambiguous nature of the text.
-The poem is used by kind permission of the publisher.
+The poem is used with the kind permission of the publisher.

 “Luminous seems the best word to describe this piece.
 I Am Rose shimmers and lingers, using harmonic clusters and repeating rhythmic figures to create what the composer refers to as “…a kind of mantra…” While this is not to neglect the sections of the work indicated as “whimsical,” “playful,” or “joyous,” the smooth and dreamy sections are the true hallmarks of this work, winning one over with their feeling of timelessness.